- Small Business Blog

 - Raise prices: If your prices go up, you’ll collect more revenue from every purchase a customer makes – with the same amount of effort.
 If you’re feeling uneasy about this strategy, check out these suggestions from American Express: 12 Ways to Raise Prices Without Ticking Off Your Customers.

-- Manage your online reputation: Through online reputation management, you can minimize the large financial losses that often accompany negative reviews, customer data breaches, and more.
+- Manage your online reputation: Through online reputation management, you may minimize the large financial losses that often accompany negative reviews, customer data breaches, and more.
 Online reputation management also helps to bolster consumer perceptions of your company, thus potentially increasing your customer base.
-Learn more via the SmartBiz Loans guide to online reputation management.
+Learn more via the SmartBiz Bank® guide to online reputation management.

-- Get insights from your employees: Your employees might interact more directly with your customers than you do, so they might have unique insights into how your company can make more sales.
-They can also identify workflow inefficiencies and other internal weaknesses in need of improvement that save time and money.
+- Get insights from your employees: Your employees might interact more directly with your customers than you do, so they might have unique insights into how your company may be able to make more sales.
+They may also identify workflow inefficiencies and other internal weaknesses in need of improvement that save time and money.

 - Cut costs: Technically, revenue isn’t a function of cost.
 If anything, it’s more accurate to say that revenue and costs are the two independent variables that impact your profit.
 However, if you figure out how to spend less money to produce each individual item you sell, then you’ll have more cash to use for additional production.
 And with the capacity to sell more items, you’re lined up for greater revenue.